elizagamedev/mujmap/README.md

 -   This software probably doesn't work on Windows.
 I have no evidence of this being the case, it's just a hunch.
 Please prove me wrong.

+## Migrating from IMAP+notmuch

+Unfortunately, there is no straightforward way to migrate yet.
+The following is one method you can use, **ONLY after you make a backup of your notmuch database**:

+1. Ensure you're fully synchronized with the IMAP server.
+2. Create a new notmuch database by setting the environment variable `NOTMUCH_CONFIG` to a different path from your IMAP-managed database.
+This will be our "intermediate" database.
+3. Configure mujmap in this intermediate database and perform a `mujmap sync` here.
+Now your new database will contain a copy of all the messages on the server with the correct filenames necessary for mujmap to function.
+4. Copy your newly-populated mujmap maildir to be under your *IMAP* database's path.
+Make sure that `NOTMUCH_CONFIG` points to the original database again.
+   Run `notmuch new --no-hooks` to add these new messages to your IMAP database.
+   They should all be duplicates of your IMAP messages, so they will inherit all of your tags.
+5. Remove your IMAP maildir, leaving only the JMAP/mujmap maildir.
+If you run `notmuch new --no-hooks` again, it should tell you messages were renamed, but not removed.
+If not, *stop* and restore your backup, because something might have gone wrong.
+Now your IMAP database with your carefully curated tags are pointing to files with mujmap-compatible filenames.
+6. Edit the `mujmap.state.json` file and change the `"notmuch_revision"` value to `0`.
+This will tell mujmap that *all* local mail tags since revision `0` (i.e. everything) should override the server mail properties.
+You can leave the `"jmap_state"` property alone.
+7. Run `mujmap sync` again and cross your fingers!

 ## Behavior
 TL;DR: mujmap downloads new mail files, merges changes locally, preferring local changes in the event of a conflict, and then pushes changes to the remote.